liamhays/alum/README.md

-Finally, if you like Alum and have an HP Meta Kernel calculator---a 48gII, a 49G, a 49g+, or a 50g---and do not need it anymore, please consider selling it or donating it to me so I can improve Alum.
+Finally, if you like Alum and have an HP Meta Kernel calculator---a 48gII, a 49G, a 49g+, or a 50g---and do not need it anymore, please consider donating it to me so I can improve Alum for the Meta Kernel series.
 Message me on the HP Forums if you are interested.